Insights from Peter Baker at the 46th International GMP Conference

 And, finally, at the end of an investigation, the scientific justification must not include any opinion or other bias.
 “It can include a risk evaluation where we are transparent with unknowns and uncertainties and assumptions, that is okay,” he says.
 Bias undermines the conclusion.

-Data integrity issues are inevitable, Baker repeats throughout his talk.
+DI issues are inevitable, Baker repeats throughout his talk.
 Accepting this truth is a big step toward handling them the way regulators want it done.

 The Latest Data Integrity Trends